NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/tests/anf_tests_readme.md

 This test suite provides comprehensive coverage of Azure NetApp Files (ANF) and Model Context Protocol (MCP) functionality:

-- **ANF Tests**: 212 tests covering volume management, snapshot operations, replication management, client functionality, and base utilities
+- **ANF Tests**: 236 tests covering volume management, snapshot operations, replication management, client functionality, configuration management, and base utilities
 - **MCP Tests**: 23 tests covering MCP server integration for ANF operations
-- **Total**: 235 tests
+- **Total**: 259 tests

 All tests are designed to be self-contained and can be run independently or as part of the complete suite.